This page provides useful information and guidance for Group Leaders and Treasurers.

 Information on this page is updated on a continual basis to include relevant information for Group Leaders and Treasurers.

-Direct billing refers to the invoicing of the State Membership Fee directly to members of Scouts NSW.
+The Payments Portal is the invoicing and payment system for the State Membership Fee.
 This is a process change from members paying their State Membership Fee to Scout Groups, then Groups paying this to State.

 In the past, members would pay their State Membership Fee (in addition to any local Group-level fees) to their Scout Group in either annual or quarterly instalments at the discretion of the Group.
 Scout Groups would then pay the State Membership Fee portion to Scouts NSW.
 This indirect process increased the administrative workloads of Group Leaders and Group Treasurers, as well as Regions administering debt collection.
 The introduction of the Active Kids rebate also added to Group Treasurers’ workloads.

-With direct billing, members themselves are able to manage their payment of their State Membership Fee in a simple, direct transaction to Scouts NSW.
+With the payment portal, members themselves are able to manage their payment of their State Membership Fee in a simple, direct transaction to Scouts NSW.
 They are also able to redeem their Active Kids rebate vouchers with Scouts and have this credit automatically applied to their payment for the State Membership Fee in one simple process.

 For Scout Groups, this means less time administering the State Membership Fee and more time to focus on local Scouting operations.

 The Scouts NSW State Membership Fee, as well as the one-off joining fee for new members.

 All local-level Group fees will remain at the discretion of the Scout Group.

 Payment of the Scout State Membership Fee through the membership payment portal commenced with a staged roll out in 2021.
 In 2022, the annual fee will be invoiced on 1 April 2022 and will include a range of payment options including use of the Active Kids Voucher.